Internal quantum reference frames for finite Abelian groups: Dynamical inequivalence of relational and alignable descriptions

 \end{lemma} Before turning to the proof, a few words of clarification are in place.
 The operator $\tilde H$ is by definition an operator on $\mathcal{\tilde H}_{\overline 1}$, whereas the operators $P_i^2$ and $V_{i,j}$ appearing in the lemma are defined on all of $\mathcal{H}^{\otimes N}$.
 Hence, for a more mathematically precise formulation of the lemma, one should write $\Pi_{\overline 1} V_{i,j}\Pi_{\overline 1}$ instead of $V_{i,j}$ and $\Pi_{\overline 1} (P_i^2 \enspace{\rm mod}\enspace n)\Pi_{\overline 1}$ instead of $P_i^2 \enspace{\rm mod}\enspace n$.

-Note that this is the discrete version of the transformed Hamiltonian found in Ref.~\cite{Vanrietvelde}. \begin{proof} The previous comment also applies to the proof: we will sometimes omit the projectors.
+Note that the continuous version of this transformed Hamiltonian has already been described in Ref.~\cite{Vanrietvelde}, and in the special case $V_{i,j}=0$ in Ref.~\cite{Aharonov3}. \begin{proof} The previous comment also applies to the proof: we will sometimes omit the projectors.
 For example, we will now first show that

 by which we mean that the relation~(\ref{eqME1}) holds for $A=B=V_{i,j}$.
 Our first claim follows by noting that

 and comparing with Eq.~(\ref{eqPotentialPhys}).

 Next, we claim that